 When they confirmed the install I again stated they would need to call my wife's cell 30 minutes prior because I would be out of town - no problem - it's in the notes.
 On 4/20, I was in meetings without my phone.
 When I got access to the phone, I had 2 voicemails - on MINE, not my wife's - 1 stating they were waiting, but would only wait 20 minutes and 1 stating they were leaving and I would have to reschedule.
-I tried the installers cell, but he would not answer, so I then spent 1 hour on the phone with AT&T - about 4 or 5 different representatives.
+I tried the installer's cell, but he would not answer, so I then spent 1 hour on the phone with AT&T - about 4 or 5 different representatives.

 The tech checked all the internal wiring that I had previously done and commented that it was not only professionally done, but it was correct.
 He told me that he needed to install a separate jack for the U-verse.
 He used my same wire that was there.
 This was never mentioned anywhere in the installation instructions or anywhere on the AT&T website.
 If I would have known this before he entered my house, this was something that is easily accomplished.

-I asked the tech if many people who opt for the self install option end up having an extra charge and the aggravation of a tech coming into their house.
-He told me that honestly, most people cannot self install, but AT&T certainly doesn't tell the customer up front.
+I asked the tech if many people who opt for the self-install option end up having an extra charge and the aggravation of a tech coming into their house.
+He told me that honestly, most people cannot self-install, but AT&T certainly doesn't tell the customer up front.
 The end result was that everything now worked fine, but I am now being billed an additional $110 extra for the tech to enter my house and install the jack.
 I feel very misled.